artemkorobko/sm2m-sdmmc/README.md

 # Capabilities
 - Parallel interface which is fully compatible with old hardware.
 - MicroSD card support.
-- 16K buffer which increases IO operations with SD card.
+- 8K buffer which increases IO operations with SM2M bus.
 - Status LED indicators.

+The file name on SD card is formatted based on a 16 bit starting address (sent from SM2M) with `.bin` extention and has the following format `<address>.bin`.
+As an example, the file can be named starting form `0.bin` up to `65535.bin`.

 # Prerequisites
 ## Rust